What Is Tax Relief and How Does It Work?

 Snuck in Section 843(a)(b)(B) of the American Jobs Creation Act of 2004, it says, “by inserting ‘full or partial’ after facilitate.”

 This means that the IRS must accept installment agreements even if the sum payments under that installment agreement before the taxpayer’s statute closes will not satisfy the taxpayer’s entire debt.

 Because you call the IRS up right now to set up an installment agreement, they’ll put you in one that you probably can’t afford because they want you to pay off your entire balance.

 But there are these hardship-based installment agreements the IRS won’t tell you about over the phone and that will take some work to make your case to the IRS why you shouldn’t have to pay them your entire tax due, but that’s why I’m here, and we’ll talk about it.

 So in this article I’m talking about offers in compromise, currently not collectible status, and installment agreements.

-Now, there are other tax relief programs and actions taxpayers can utilize such as penalty abatement, innocent spouse relief, filing your back taxes to reduce your balance because the IRS filed an SFR or substitute for return for you — I recently covered back taxes in another article — and other strategies, but these are the big ones: OICs, CNCs, and IAs, specifically PPIAs, or partial-pay installment agreements.
+Now, there are other tax relief programs and actions taxpayers can utilize such as penalty abatement, innocent spouse relief, filing your back taxes to reduce your balance because the IRS filed a substitute for return (SFR) for you — I recently covered back taxes in another article — and other strategies, but these are the big ones: OICs, CNCs, and IAs, specifically PPIAs, or partial-pay installment agreements.